sammyhoworth/coding_challenges/README.md

 * New Year Chaos
 * Sherlock and Anagrams
 * Sparse Arrays

-Note that I've made custom input files for some of the scripts
+Note that I've made custom input files for some of the scripts (see 'inputs' folder) 'Outputs' folder houses .txt output files (consistent with HackerRank submission requirements)

 2. Miscellaneous
 * Clock hand angle (calculate angle between hour and minute hands for a given time)